STScI-MIRI/whippot/README.md

 The best way to extend WHIPPOT is to subclass the `whippot_tools.ComputePositions` class and override its methods and attributes.
 Examples can be seen in the files referenced above.

+You don't just have to override ComputePositions attributes and methods - you can also define mode-specific standalone plotting and analyis functions that read from the ComputePositions attributes.

 ### New aperture masks ###